CrossRef/event-data-user-guide/docs/introduction.md

 *This feature will be available once Event Data is a production service*

-We will introduce a Service Level Agreement which will provide agreed service levels for responsiveness of the service.
+We will introduce a Service Level Agreement which will provide agreed service levels.
 It will also include APIs for access to data.